 Educational Scholarships

-Our Committee, Jon Britton, Ed Jay, Debbie Leary, Julie Lee, and Nancy Meagher, thoughtfully review applications and enjoy in person interviews with these high school seniors.
+Our Committee, Ann Conway, Ed Jay, Debbie Leary, Andy Lee, Julie Lee, and Nancy Meagher, thoughtfully review each application and conduct in person interviews with each student.

 How to Help